Prepare for Your Multiday Adventure

 Meeting Place and Time

-For our Multi-Day Kayak Trips please meet at our store (2201 Skyline Way, Suite 203) at 8:00 a.m, unless instructed otherwise by our office staff.
-We are located just past the San Juan Island Ferry Terminal, in Skyline Marina.
+For our Multi-Day Kayak Trips please meet at our store (2009 Skyline Way) at 8:00 a.m for all trips departing from Anacortes, unless instructed otherwise by our office staff.
+We are located just past the Anacortes Ferry Terminal, in Skyline Marina.
 We like to try and get you on the water as early as possible to maximize your day.

 Gear You Will Need